Temuujin-Munkhtsetseg/knowledge-graph/packages/docs/src/content/docs/getting-started/install.md

 ## Next Steps

-Once installed, continue to the [Quick Start](/getting-started/quick-start) guide to learn how to use GitLab Knowledge Graph.
+Once installed, continue to the [Usage](/getting-started/usage) guide to learn how to use GitLab Knowledge Graph.